 By default, Excel aligns text strings to the left of the cell and numbers to the right.
-If you don't like the look of your data, you can increase or decrease the indent.
-Follow these steps to indent data in cells:
+If you don't like the look of your data, you can increase or decrease the indentation.
+This is how to increase indent in Excel cells:

 You can use the same process to indent multiple cells at once.